-1. External terminator packs - these are packs with a centronics type 50 way plug and are fitted externally to the rear of SCSI device casings.

-2. Internal terminator resistor packs - these are fitted to the SCSI device and must be removed when the SCSI device is not at either end of the SCSI bus (cable).
-Please see the leaflet supplied with the device for more details (some SCSI devices are fitted with DIP switches to power the terminator packs as well as the SCSI IDs).

-3. Internal active terminators - these may be fitted to either SCSI device or SCSI interface.
+- 1. External terminator packs these are packs with a centronics type 50 way plug or a 25 way D plug which are fitted externally to the rear of SCSI device casings. - 2.
+Internal terminator resistor packs these are fitted to the SCSI device and must be removed when the SCSI device is not at either end of the SCSI bus.
+Please see the leaflet supplied with the device for more details (some SCSI devices are fitted with DIP switches to power the terminator packs as well as the SCSI IDs). - 3.
+Internal active terminators these may be fitted to either SCSI device or SCSI interface.
 They are enabled or disabled either by software control from the computer, or by setting a jumper or switch on the device.

 Castle Technology SCSI interfaces have traditionally been fitted with removable terminator packs.
 Castle Technology are moving over to active terminators controlled by software.
-If the card has 2 light brown chips fitted to sockets on the board, it has removable terminator packs. otherwise it will have active terminators fitted.
+If the card has 2 16 pin sockets normally fitted with light brown or grey chips, it has removable terminator packs.
+Otherwise it will have active terminators fitted.
+Active terminators are controlled with the !Setup software (see section 4).